Heavy Rains Fail to Deter Florida Protesters

 Most protests in the state ended similarly.
 In Tallahassee, a few dozen rallied in front of the Florida State Capitol early in the day.
 Hundreds of protesters in Orlando gathered at a park and marched to city hall, dispersing before the city’s 8 p.m. curfew.

-In Miami, hundreds of protesters shut down Interstate 95, prompting Miami-Dade Mayor Carlos Gimenez to move up a curfew from midnight to 10 p.m.
+Miami demonstrators shut down Interstate 95, prompting Miami-Dade County Mayor Carlos Gimenez to move up a curfew from midnight to 10 p.m.

 In West Palm Beach, a mass of protesters marched through pouring rain, chanting “I can’t breathe!”